FERPA for Faculty and Teaching Assistants

 Posting Grades

-The public posting of grades either by the student's name, institutional student identification number or social security number, without the student's written permission, is a violation of FERPA.
-Even with names obscured, numeric student identifiers are considered personally identifiable information and therefore violate FERPA.
-Instructors can assign students unique numbers or codes that can be used to post grades.
-However, the order of the posting must not be alphabetic.
+The paper or electronic posting of grades either by the student's name or institutional student identification number, without the student's written permission, is a violation of FERPA.
+Even with names obscured, numeric student identifiers are considered PII and therefore violate FERPA.

 Returning Assignments